jazzygasper/CV/README.md

 #### Design

 At Central Saint Martins I majored in BA Graphic Design, specializing in Design and Interaction, with a focus on digital media and marketing.
 I am meticulous, with a keen visual sense and focus on getting the details correct.
-I believe my creativity and appreciation of visual aesthetics helps me to create beautiful and clean code. coder executing a brief, I am also full of ideas and motivated to create amazing experiences for different people.
+I believe my creativity and appreciation of visual aesthetics helps me to create beautiful and clean code.
+I'm not just a coder executing a brief, I am also full of ideas and motivated to create amazing experiences for different people.

 <!-- #### Creativity